Surviving Caregiver Guilt: How to Let Go and Find Peace

 Key Themes

-• Managing Behavioral Challenges – Practical tips for handling agitation, aggression, and confusion.
+• Managing Behavioral Challenges – Includes practical advice for difficult symptoms such as sundowning, aggression, and wandering.

-• Financial and Long-Term Care Planning – Advice on navigating financial burdens and preparing for transitions.
+• Financial and Long-Term Care Planning – Provides guidance on managing costs, understanding legal options, and planning for residential care.

 Writing Style